iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-domain-specific-language.md

 ---

 There is an available Terraform Domain-Specific Language for easy mapping behavior configuration.
-This Terraform-DSL can split into two sections: Special Mapping Fields and Mapping functions.
+This Terraform-DSL can be split into two sections: Special Mapping Fields and Mapping functions.

 ## SPECIAL MAPPING FIELDS
 These functions begin with a dollar sign ($) and do not directly contribute to the OTM output.